kelly-sovacool/miRNA-diff-expr/README.md

 # miRNA-diff-expr
 Differential expression analysis from miRNA sequence data.
-Started using Python Jupyter notebooks, but have now transitioned to learning R.
+Started using Python Jupyter notebooks, but have now transitioned to using R and R Markdown Notebooks.